-Below, we share 5 essential steps for an effective wellness check.
+Below, we share 6 essential steps for an effective wellness check.

-Start at the top
+Start at the Top

-Ask the right questions
+Ask the Right Questions

 Especially if wellness checks are not an already established part of an organization’s employer/employee communication, it is important to take steps to ensure that the conversations feel authentic and genuine.
 Employees are not likely to disclose emotional challenges or be truthful about their engagement level if they feel the information could be used against them or like their manager doesn’t genuinely care.
 In order to make wellness check-ins as natural as possible, management should lead with vulnerability and empathy, setting the precedent for open conversations.

-Notice the nonverbals
+Notice the Nonverbals

 Use an Employee Assistance Program (EAP)

-How businesses respond to this mental health crisis will have a lasting impact on employee behavior including engagement, productivity and loyalty.
+How businesses respond to mental health will have a lasting impact on employee behavior including engagement, productivity and loyalty.
 Employers have the unique opportunity to help employees address mental wellbeing and integrate work and personal lives in a meaningful way.

 If you’re looking for skilled leaders to help lead the charge in supporting employee wellness, we can help.
 Get connected here.